nass84/stats-preview-card-component/README-template.md

 - How to embed google fonts

+- When uploading local images don't leave the \ in.

 - You can loose a whole evening trying to get sizing perfect

 ### Continued development